 CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

-Here is one case car accident attorney Pam Rochlin worked on for a Minnesota crash: The crash occurred on Second Street Southwest in Rochester, Minnesota.
-Pam’s client was traveling in the left lane of Second Street Southwest when the other driver pulled out of a stop sign at one of the cross streets, entered the right lane of westbound Second Street Southwest and then immediately moved into the left lane, where our client was located.
+Here is one case car accident attorney Pam Rochlin worked on for a Minnesota crash: The crash occurred on Second Street Southwest in Rochester.
+Pam’s client was traveling in the left lane of Second Street Southwest when the other driver pulled out of a stop sign at one of the cross streets.
+The other car entered the right lane of westbound Second Street Southwest and then immediately moved into the left lane, where our client was located.
 Our client forcefully slammed on her brakes and her vehicle came to a violent stop.
-However, the other vehicle still hit the passenger side of our client’s car causing the accident.
+However, the other vehicle still hit the passenger side of our client’s car.
 Pam is a woman lawyer who represents women injured in a car accident in MN.

 Rochester police responded to the scene and issued a citation to the other driver for failure to drive with due care.